 Trace the Outlets

 This idea works better on wall studs, but if you have any outlets on your ceiling, they will be attached to a joist.
 If the outlet has two plugs, the studs will run in the same direction as the plugs, so the next stud will be 16 or 24 inches to the right or left.
 However, to use this method, you will still need to hear the hollow sound when you knock on the ceiling.

 Besides outlets, any exposed nails you might find, especially in the attic, will be hammered into a joist and will give you a location and possibly a direction.

 There are joist holders and nails in your ceiling joists that you can detect with a magnet—the larger and stronger the magnet, the better chance of success.
 Move the magnet over your ceiling until you feel a tug.

 Try a Small Nail

 If you have access to the ceiling joists in the attic and they are the joists you are trying to find, you can hammer a small nail next to the joist through the ceiling so you can see it from below.
-While your there, measure the distance between joists to see if they are 16 or 24-inches apart.
-When you go back downstairs, you will see the nail, know which way the joists run and how far apart they are, so you can use your measuring tape to find the joist you need.
+While you’re there, measure the distance between joists to see if they are 16 or 24 inches apart.
+When you go back downstairs, you will see the nail and know which way the joists run and how far apart they are, so you can use your measuring tape to find the joist you need.

 Which Method Should I Use?